KingHawkins/alx-system_engineering-devops/0x03-shell_variables-expansions/README.md

-My readme about shell variables,init files and expansions
+My first readme about shell,variables,init files and expansions